March 24, 2025

 Becoming A Trusted Voice at United Nations Side Events: The Financial Inclusion to Empower Women in Humanitarian Contexts, Including Survivors of Sexual Violence in Conflict

 This United Nations event co-hosted by Hungary, and moderated by Jacqueline Isaac, was able to draw on the experiences of girls who have survived sexual violence in conflict from Iraq, Syria, Congo, and other conflict-stricken countries.
-Jacqueline relayed the heartbreaking, harrowing story of a young woman, Rita who was “exchanged” for sexual violence four separate times as a part of ISIS’ attempt to destroy her Christian community.
-UN Permanent Representatives of Iraq and Hungary denounced the stigma facing survivors and advocated for tangible economic support, social reintegration and meaningful justice.
+Jacqueline shared the heartbreaking story of Rita, a young Christian woman who was “exchanged” for sexual abuse four times under f ISIS’s attempt to erase her faith and community.

 ROS knows nothing is more powerful than a survivor’s voice.

 We participate in these events not to be the conduit for survivors’ experiences, but to give them a platform and shine a spotlight on them to be heard.
-Survivors’ autonomy is the cornerstone and the driving principle behind all our work.
+Survivors’ autonomy is the driving principle behind all our work..

 United Nations Investigative Team to Promote Accountability for Crimes Committed: resolution 2697 and support of Roads of Success